blackboard/anthologydevdocs/docs/archive/b2/resources/prepare-for-java11.md

 ### What you should do to prepare for this change:

 1. **Clean up**.
 You should inactivate or remove Building Blocks (B2s) from your environments you no longer use or support.
 If the tool contains data you may need to retain for data retention purposes, you should make it inactive; if you know you no longer have any need for the B2 it can be removed.
-Depending on how long you’ve been using Blackboard Learn, you may have B2s from older versions of Learn that are no longer used nor supported.
+Depending on how long you’ve been using Blackboard LMS, you may have B2s from older versions of Learn that are no longer used nor supported.
 We encourage removing these B2s.

 2. **Take inventory and collect updated Building Block installers**.
 Review the non-Blackboard B2s in your environment and take note of version numbers.
 Plan to collect the latest B2s for third-party extensions.